sahuguet/data4good-pub/docker-for-data-paper/docker-for-data.md

 Hosted datasets, e.g. Amazon, Google, provide prepackaged solutions that do not always offer enough flexibilities.
 Open civic data is very location-centric and such solutions are often weak in terms of GIS features.
 In both cases, the end user must rely on somebody else hosted solution.
 Uploading proprietary data or logic is problematic.

 Docker for Data is not the first attempt at packaging data in an end-user friendly way.
-The city of Philadelphia was experimenting with sqlite bundles on its opendata portal [@Headd2013-oa].
+The city of Philadelphia was experimenting with Sqlite [@noauthor_undated-en] bundles on its opendata portal [@Headd2013-oa].
 The PC-AXIS file format [@noauthor_2013-je] is an attempt at making datasets optimized for OLAP applications with rolling-up and drilling-down queries.

 ## Future work
 With minimal work, we could increase the number of automatically collected datasets.
 We only automatically generate recipes for datasets posted on Socrata data portals.
 It should be possible to include CKAN portals into the automatically generated mix.